Wildfire smoke is bad for pets, too. Here’s how to keep them safe | News Channel 3-12

 “Exposure to polluted air can have a profound impact on our pets’ health, leading to respiratory issues, allergies, and even exacerbating existing conditions such as asthma,” Fadl said.

-Limit outdoor activities.
 Reduce the time your pets spend outdoors as much as possible, especially during periods of unhealthy air quality.
-This can help minimize their exposure to harmful pollutants and allergens, she said.
+Doing so can help minimize their exposure to harmful pollutants and allergens, Fadl said.

 You also shouldn’t run with your dog outdoors, said Dr. Peter DeCarlo, an associate professor in the department of environmental health and engineering at Johns Hopkins University.
 “If you can, just walk a little bit more slowly so you’re not breathing as deeply,” he added.
 “That can help.”